isomerpages/imh-smhc/_speakers-bio/Panel Discussion Speakers/Ms Liz Ashall Payne.md

 a clinical background in the NHS, she has dedicated her career to leveraging digital technology to enhance health outcomes and system efficiency globally.
-Liz serves as a Board Member at Tech UK and Vice-Chair of its Health and Social Care Council, influencing national digital health policy.</p>
+Liz serves as a Board Member at Tech UK and Vice-Chair of its Health and Social Care Council, influencing national digital health policy.
-<p>She supports the next generation of healthcare innovators as an NHS England
+<br>She supports the next generation of healthcare innovators as an NHS England
 NIA Alumni Fellow and Coach for the NHS Clinical Entrepreneur Programme.
-Liz also contributes to academia as an Honorary Lecturer at the University of Central Lancashire and an Honorary Research Fellow at the University of Warwick.</p>
+Liz also contributes to academia as an Honorary Lecturer at the University of Central Lancashire and an Honorary Research Fellow at the University of Warwick.
-<p>As the Founder of ORCHA Health UK, Liz leads global digital health accreditation.
+<br>As the Founder of ORCHA Health UK, Liz leads global digital health accreditation.
 She is a trusted Ambassador for the UK Department for Business and Trade and advises on digital innovation as Entrepreneur in Residence at the University of Plymouth, shaping the future of healthcare worldwide.</p>
 <hr>
 <p>Panel Discussion Title: Is Digitalisation in Mental Health an Enabler
-or a Detriment?</p>
+or a Detriment?
-<p>Date: 17 July 2025, Thursday</p>
+<br>Date: 17 July 2025, Thursday
-<p>Time: 9:00 AM</p>
+<br>Time: 9:00 AM</p>